fergusq/roda/README.md

 # Röda

+*English:*

 Röda is a homemade scripting language inspired by Bourne shell, Ruby and others.

-Röda on uusi ohjelmointikieleni, joka on saanut vaikutteensa lähinnä Bourne shellistä.
-Dokumentaatio on saatavilla tällä hetkellä vain suomeksi tiedostossa OHJEET.md.
+While not being a real shell language, Röda still makes an extensive use of concurrency and streams (pipes).

 An example: